ospf2fullstack/Obsidian/Not-Public/Building Information Collection.md

 ---

-# Part II - Erecting
+# Part II - Approvals
 ## Workflows
 ## Raw documentation
 What can the client provide?
 Do they have a record of sub-systems, installation dates, and types of materials as-built?